garystafford/cd-maturity-model/README.md

 ## Hosting Project

-To host the project, after optimizing, you only need the following items:
+To host this project, after optimizing, you only need the following items:

 - `index.html` file
 - `favicon.ico` file